 We offer a deferred compensation plan for select employees who may elect to defer a certain percentage of annual compensation.
 We do not match any contributions.
 Each participant earns interest based upon the prime rate of interest, adjusted semi-annually, on their respective deferred compensation balance.
-Participants are paid out upon retirement or termination.
+Participants are paid out upon retirement or termination in accordance with their annual election.